Track and prevent migration data loss

 When migrating to Exchange Online, the migration process might reveal inconsistencies that pose a risk of data loss.
 Such inconsistencies can occur during almost any migration, whether from on-premises Exchange Server, Public Folders, PST file imports, Google Workspace (formerly G Suite), or third-party IMAP servers.
 The migration process tracks and reports on any possible instances of data loss by generating a DataConsistencyScore.

 When you attempt a migration, any inconsistencies between the source and target data stores will count towards the DataConsistencyScore.
 This score is then used to determine whether an Exchange Online migration will complete successfully or if intervention is needed.

 There are 4 possible grades that are derived from the DataConsistencyScore.

 You can view the DataConsistencyScore for your migration in the classic Exchange admin center at a per-user and per-batch level.
-You can also find it using PowerShell cmdlets; the DataConsistencyScore property exists on MigrationBatch (as the worst status from any user in the batch), MigrationUser, and RequestStatistics objects.
+You can also find it using PowerShell cmdlets; the DataConsistencyScore property exists on MigrationBatch, MigrationUser, and RequestStatistics objects.

 How the DataConsistencyScore is calculated